Faculty Learning Communities and Workshops

 Another branch of our work is a graduate level course aimed at current and future teaching assistants (TAs) that teaches students about writing across STEM contexts.
-The course was first taught in Spring 2021, and is being offered again in Spring 2022.
+The course was first taught in Spring 2021, and was offered again in Spring 2022 and 2023.
 Engineering 598 focuses both on practicing writing for research and acquiring tools for writing instruction.
-Through this dual focus, our goal is to encourage students to make connections between their own writing experiences and their students’ development as writers.
+Through this dual focus, our goal is to encourage graduate students to make connections between their own writing experiences and their students’ development as writers.
 Course topics range from rubric development to data visualization to collaboration strategies.
 In addition to teaching the course, members of our team are conducting research with the graduate students in the course and their advisors.
 The research aims to assess the course to improve future iterations, and to add to understandings of how graduate students learn and teach writing in their fields.
 Click here for a document with more details about the course.

 Assessment and Research